franciscof5/git-multi-status-recursive-commit-and-push/README.md

 2. Git commit -m "YOU ENTER DESCRIPTION IN SHELL"
 3. Git push origin master

-# Installation

-git-multi-status requires a POSIX compliant shell.
-Bash will do fine.

 1. Clone this git repo
 2. Copy `git-multi-status` somewhere in your PATH